 The 7 Components of Happy and Healthy Agency Culture

-Metacake, founded in 2011, has been an ecommerce agency for quite some time now.
-But we’ve always been reluctant to use the agency title.
+Metacake, founded in 2011, has been an ecommerce growth agency for quite some time now.
+We’ve been able to help grow some of the most influential brands in the world, but we’ve always been reluctant to use the agency title.
+It just doesn’t fit what we’re doing.
 We, instead, like to call ourselves an un-agency.
 We seek to do agency differently.

 Traditional agencies have a lot of downfalls, with unhealthy client relationships and crazy working hours.
 But there are also a lot of great things about working for an agency, with exciting new projects coming in left and right and the opportunity to work with a ton of cool brands.